Frequently Asked Questions

 It is to a student's strong advantage to attend one of the two competitions as the opening remarks made at the competition provide context and themes for students to draw from when writing their competition essay.
 In addition, students will have the chance to meet with and hear from Honors staff and students first-hand.
 We do understand that in certain circumstances a student may not be available on either competition date due to major school commitment conflicts (i.e. sport playoffs in which student is a member of the team, performances in which the student has a critical role, etc.).
 In those cases students should contact the CMU Admissions Office to request permission to have the test proctored at their high school via a teacher or guidance counselor.

-If you are writing the competition at a proctored test site your essay and the application must be mailed together in one envelope, with a postmark no later than the Novemember Centralis Competition date to: CMU Honors Program Office, 104 Powers Hall, Mount Pleasant, MI 48859.
+If you are writing the competition at a proctored test site your essay and the application must be mailed together in one envelope, with a postmark no later than Novemember 12 to: CMU Honors Program Office, 104 Powers Hall, Mount Pleasant, MI 48859.

 I registered, but need to switch to a different competition date.
 What are my next steps?